 This week we started our classes, I began my marble carving class, and went to Gazi for the first time.
 I was also beaten and robbed, but I’ll talk about that later.

-On Monday I had my 8:30 am class about the ancient archaeology of Athens.
-In this class we are only in the classroom for 5 classes – the rest will be onsite at the Acropolis and National Archaeology Museum.
-Because I am a visual, audio, and kinetic learner, being at the museums and close to the object will greatly help in my learning of the material.
-(Much better than looking at power-points in Texas) I also had my anthropology/ethnography class in which we discuss gender and sexuality in modern Athens.
+On Monday, I had an 8:30 am lecture on the ancient archaeology of Athens.
+In this class–we are only in the classroom for 5 sessions– the rest will be visiting the Acropolis and National Archaeology Museum.
+I am a visual, audio, and kinetic learner so being at the museums and close to the object will greatly help absorbing all the material.
+(Much better than looking at powerpoints.)
+I also had an anthropology/ethnography class in which we discuss gender and sexuality in modern Athens.
 I think this is going to be my favorite class this semester.
 We get to go out and do participant observations, interviews, and create our own theories about what we discuss, learn, and the research we do.
 Along with this class I will be conducting my own research on Greek artists influenced by ancient Greek art and architecture.

 On Tuesday, I had an ancient Greek sculpture class and Latin 4.
 In sculpture we will also be traveling to the museums to look at the sculptures.
 I then had Latin 4.
 This is going to be my hardest and most scariest class here.
 The intermediate and advanced Latin classes had to be fused together so I’m with super smart Latin students (as opposed to just OK smart me).
 We have decided to translate the Trojan Women for the class.

-That night, me and a couple of friends decided to take the marble carving class offered after school with a local artists.
+That night, a couple of friends and me decided to take the marble carving class offered after school with a local artists.
 I am hoping that this will be my ‘in’ for researching the ancient inspired artists.
 For my art, the artists told us to pick a symbol that represents us.
-So, obviously I will be carving a mermaid, Medusa, Artemis figure into my marble.
+So, obviously, I will be carving a mermaid, Medusa, Artemis figure into my marble.
 During the first class, I started to carve into the marble.
 It is very hard because we only use hand carving tools instead of electric ones.
 After class, we sat down and had wine and snacks with the rest of the class.
 There are about 9 CYA students and 4 Greek students.
-What interested me is that the Greek students were 5o year old males and the only women were the 7 women from CYA.
+What interested me is that the Greek students were 50-year-old males and the only women were seven women from CYA.
 I am hoping to look into this when researching the artists.

 So, this was my second week here in Athens Greece, can’t wait to see what the rest hold!